kura-labs-org/EKS_ASGMT/README.md

 ***Requirements:***
 - [x]Screenshot of completed assignment.
 - [x]Topology of what was builded.
 - [x]EXTRA!!
-Now deploy your own python application with a load balancer.
+Now deploy your own Python application with a load balancer.

 👉Link to assignment instructions: [here]()